jonathanong/react-asset-loader/README.md

 ])
 ```

-Only show the component if the Stripe SDK is loaded:
+Only show the original component if the Stripe SDK is loaded:

 ```js
 import React, { Component, PropTypes } from 'react'